- Beauty Glossary

 If you're not quite at the level of veganism yet, why not have a look at our vegetarian beauty products instead?

-See our vegan friendly guide to answer your questions like what does vegan mean and who should use vegan beauty products.
+See our vegan friendly guide to answer your questions like who should use vegan beauty products and what does vegan mean.

 Sunscreen & Self Tan